 So, to maximize the benefits of the moral responsibility to equally protect and empower our children and citizens, maximize caring and make sure the funding is available as needed to compliment that caring.
 Or to minimize the benefits, eliminate the caring and withdraw the funding.

-And isn’t the latter just what the Texas Legislature and No Care Perry are doing to millions of Texan women?
-But what should one expect from right-wing authoritarians who only care about themselves and are making sure they secure all the funding.
+But isn’t the latter just what many state Legislatures and Governors are doing to millions of American women?
+But what should one expect from right-wing authoritarians who only care about themselves and are making sure they keep what is ‘theirs.’
 They cut school funding and enabled transfer of some of the available funding to for-profit corporations.
-They rejected Medicaid funding, among other hateful acts, and now they want to force women to give birth to children in this state where minimal caring is a primary government goal.
+They rejected Medicaid funding, among other hateful acts, and now they want to force women to give birth to children in states where caring is a no longer a government goal.

-Is it really morally right to bring an ‘unwanted,’ especially one created from abuse, into such an uncaring world?
+Is it morally right to bring an ‘unwanted,’ especially one created from abuse and later subject to other abuse, into such an uncaring world?

 “Question with boldness even the existence of a God because, if there be one, he must more approve the homage of reason, than that of blindfolded fear.” — Thomas Jefferson